3v0k4/contact-page/blog/posts/2020-01-20-kanbanery-to-trello.md

 ---
 title: From Kanbanery to Trello
-description: Using a Haskell script to migrate a Kanbanery board to Trello.
+description: Using a Haskell script to migrate a Kanbanery board to Trello
 author: Riccardo
 cover_image:
 tags: